Liron-Toledo/game-of-life/README.md

 ### Theme Toggle
 Switch between light and dark themes by clicking the 🌙/☀️ button.

-### Mobile
+### Controls Toggle
-On mobile devices, controls are accessible through a settings icon in the header.
-The grid occupies the full screen for a better viewing experience.
+Open and close control panel by clicking the icon in the header

 ---